openhab/openhab-docs/tutorials/migration.md

   * Static webview files are now located in `<openhab 2 conf>/html` instead of  `/usr/share/openhab/webapps`

   * The name of the sitemap (i.e. the word right after `sitemap` at the top of the file) must match the file name.
 For example the file named `myhome.sitemap` should start with `sitemap myhome`.
+  * Charts no longer display a legend by default.
+If this parameter is not set, the legend is hidden if there is only one chart series.
+  Add 'legend=true' to restore the chart's legend.

 ### Rules
   * All references to org.openhab.core.* in imports and class references should be removed.
 All of these classes are automatically included and have moved.